Skip to content

 Two strains of probiotics in particular, Lactobacillus acidophilus Rosell-52 and Lactobacillus rhamnosus Rosell-11, have been tested in numerous clinical trials ALONGSIDE antibiotics and were found to reach the gut alive.
 They can safely be taken AT THE SAME TIME as antibiotics.
 The recommended use for a supplement containing this probiotic combination is as follows:

-In clinical trials involving individuals undergoing antibiotic treatment for Helicobacter pylori infection, taking Lactobacillus acidophilus Rosell-52 and Lactobacillus rhamnosus Rosell-11 strains alongside antibiotics helped to enhance the efficacy of the antibiotic treatment11.
+In clinical trials involving individuals undergoing antibiotic treatment for Helicobacter pylori infection, participants were given Lactobacillus acidophilus Rosell-52 and Lactobacillus rhamnosus Rosell-11 strains alongside antibiotics and the strains were proven to survive alongside the medication11.
 Healthcare professionals can read more about the research behind Lactobacillus acidophilus Rosell-52 and Lactobacillus rhamnosus Rosell-11 on the Probiotics Database.

-The extensive research behind these two strains sets them apart from many probiotic supplements on the market today and makes them a suitable choice for anyone who wishes to take natural bacteria during their course of antibiotics.
+The extensive research behind the two previously mentioned Lactobacillus strains sets them apart from many probiotic supplements on the market today and makes them a suitable choice for anyone who wishes to take natural bacteria during their course of antibiotics.
 Furthermore, Lactobacillus acidophilus Rosell-52 and Lactobacillus rhamnosus Rosell-11, have been tested and shown in-vitro to survive stomach acidity and bile salts.

 If you are taking a probiotic other than the two Lactobacillus strains mentioned above, it is best to wait 1 to 2 hours after taking your antibiotics before taking the probiotic supplement.
 Ideally, any alternative probiotic strains taken should also have research demonstrating their efficacy during antibiotic therapy.
 If you are taking a probiotic from a different supplier, it is best to ask that supplier directly about the length of time to leave between taking their product and taking your antibiotics.
 As a general rule, many companies tend to recommend waiting 1 or 2 hours after taking antibiotics before taking their probiotics.
 After this length of time, sufficient levels of the beneficial bacteria are able to reach the gut alive.
 It is generally recommended to take probiotics every day during your course of antibiotics; this way you can replenish your friendly bacteria on a daily basis, before your digestive system is upset by a longstanding microbial imbalance.